Projects and community partnerships

 - Stik, 2016-17 – Hackney Museum worked with world renowned local artist Stik to design a new banner for Pride 2016.

 - Retired Caribbean Nurses and the NHS, 2014

 What does community mean to you?
 Hello Cazenove was a range of events and activities around Cazenove Road and North East Hackney which contributed to an exhibition at the museum in January 2014.

 Mapping the Change, 2010-12

 As one of five boroughs to host the London Olympic and Paralympics Games in 2012, Hackney is at the forefront of momentous change.
 Mapping the Change recorded the changes to local people’s lives.

-We worked with members of three Kurdish community organisations, Day-Mer, Halkevi and KCC, over three years to record aspects of Kurdish culture and heritage, created a loan box of objects that schools can borrow, and educational resources for teachers.
+We worked with members of three Kurdish community organisations, Day-Mer, Halkevi and KCC, over three years to record aspects of Kurdish culture and heritage, and created a loan box of objects that schools can borrow and other educational resources for teachers.
 For more information see the Museum of London.